Click here to view the top 3 recipe searches from last month.

 Exact cooking time will vary by the thickness of the chicken and the heat of the oil.
 I'll fry these in 350 degree oil, usually in a black frying pan

-6. Place them either on paper towels, or on a rack in a sheet pan, and season immediately with salt and a little more Butt Kickin' Blacken.
+6. Place them either on paper towels, or preferably on a rack in a sheet pan, and season immediately with salt and a little more Butt Kickin' Blacken.

 Ron's Note: